-If you terminate your employment with the University, you and/or your dependents or domestic partner may be entitled to continuation coverage under any health care coverage option you have at the time of termination.
-The section of this booklet entitled "Continuation of Coverage Under COBRA" describes certain circumstances under which you may be able to continue health care coverage for you and/or your dependents or domestic partner beyond the date coverage would otherwise cease.
+If you terminate your employment with the University, you and/or your dependents or domestic partner may be entitled to continuation coverage under the health FSA.
+The section of this booklet entitled "Continuation of Coverage Under COBRA" describes certain circumstances under which you may be able to continue health FSA coverage beyond the date coverage would otherwise cease.